Kboyles138/HighCheck/README.md

 # HighCheck
-Little CheckList app I am making for myself
+Little CheckList app I am making for myself.
  The main goal of this project is to familiarize myself with storing json locally on a machine and a calendar package called Calendar_table.
 The project is made using Flutter / Dart and is compatatble with both Android and iOS.

 # How to run the application